-Historical Living Farm Museum The Good Earth Association runs a historical living farm museum on the Eleven Point River, home of the 1844 Carton Water Powered Grist Mill.
-They present at least two living historical farm shows each year, one in the spring another in the fall.
-It is a sixty acre wooded farm with a fish packed 5.2 acre lake.
-They provide camp sites, and educational farm equipment displays.
-Located at 320 Kilo Vista Road, Pocahontas.
-Phone 870-378-0285 or 870-892-9545 for information on when it's open.
-Antique Shopping In addition to Carroll's Variety Store & Flea Market in downtown Pocahontas (described in the first section of this booklet), there are two well-stocked antique stores in the little town of Biggers, 12 miles (19 km) north of Pocahontas on US Hwy 67.
+There are some nice antique and crafts markets in the shopping center at the intersection of US 67 and US 62 in Pocahontas.
+There are also two well-stocked antique stores in the little town of Biggers, 12 miles (19 km) north of Pocahontas on US Hwy 67.
 Green Gable Antiques (point B on map below) is right on Highway 67 by the turn off the highway onto the road that leads into Biggers.
 To find Graham's Antiques (point C), turn off of Highway 67 and go on into the little town of Biggers.
 Graham's is right at the crossroads in the center of town.

-1 & 1/2 bath, fully equipped vacation frontage on the Eleven Point River -Randolph County, Arkansas.
+Water Valley Escape is a 3 bedroom, 1 & 1/2 bath, fully equipped vacation home with over 1,300 feet of river frontage on the Eleven Point River-Randolph County, Arkansas.